 In these hedge relationships, the main sources of ineffectiveness are changes in the timing of the hedged transactions.
-The Group recorded a hedge ineffectiveness loss of €nil on ineffective currency cash flow hedges for fiscal year 2024 (2023: €nil, 2022: €nil).
+The Group recorded a hedge ineffectiveness loss of €nil on ineffective currency cash flow hedges for FY25 (FY24: €nil, FY23: €nil).

 Exposure to currency risk